techidaily/site-games-able/source/_posts/combatting-absentee-gps-on-pokemon-adventure-paths.md

 Close

  You should now be free to keep catching Pokémon to fill up your Pokédex.
-If your Pokédex needs a bit of a boost, try[transferring your Pokémon from Pokémon GO to Pokémon HOME](https://www.makeuseof.com/how-to-transfer-pokemon-go-home/) to complete your collection in other games as well.
+If your Pokédex needs a bit of a boost, try [transferring your Pokémon from Pokémon GO to Pokémon HOME](https://www.makeuseof.com/how-to-transfer-pokemon-go-home/) to complete your collection in other games as well.

 ## Continue Your Quest to Catch ’Em All With These Pokémon GO Troubleshooting Tips